byronomio/wp-malicious-redirect-detector/readme.md

 ## Usage

 Once activated, the plugin will automatically scan for and block recognized malicious scripts.
 Detected URLs will be logged in a file (`malicious.txt`) within the `wp-content` directory.

+## Changelog

+For details on updates and changes, please refer to the [CHANGELOG.md](CHANGELOG.md) file.

 ## Author